EventStore/documentation/docs/cloud/faq.md

 - When you are sure that the router is fine, it might be your Internet provider, which is blocking such queries.
 Try getting in touch with them to resolve the issue.
 - You can also reconfigure your router, or your machine, to use public DNS servers like `1.1.1.1` or `8.8.8.8`.

-## Operational characteristics of Event Store Cloud
+## Operational characteristics of Kurrent Cloud

-Event Store Cloud is a distributed fault-tolerant provisioning system and control plane.
+Kurrent Cloud is a distributed fault-tolerant provisioning system and control plane.
 It is hosted in Amazon AWS.
 All data components and processing components are distributed across three availability zones.
 State is backed up, and the platform can be easily restored to another region in the event of a total region failure.

 ## The impact of outages on resources

 The following is a brief description of what can be expected given an outage of the given component.

-### Event Store Cloud
+### Kurrent Cloud

 #### Cloud API

+- Viewing, creating, updating, and deleting resources may be impacted.
+- Integrations and alerting may be impacted.
-Performance may be degraded or inaccessible.
+- Scheduled backup jobs may be impacted.

 #### Web console

-Performance may be degraded or inaccessible.
+- Viewing, creating, updating, and deleting resources may be impacted.

 #### Provisioned resources

-The availability of provisioned resources (networks, peering links, clusters, and backups) **will not** be affected in the case that Event Store Cloud services become unavailable.
+The availability of provisioned resources (networks, peering links, clusters, and backups) **will not** be affected in the case that Kurrent Cloud services become unavailable.

 ### Cloud providers

-Cloud Provider outages may affect the availability of resources or the ability to create, delete, and update resources within Event Store Cloud.
+Cloud Provider outages may affect the availability of resources or the ability to create, delete, and update resources within Kurrent Cloud.

 #### Networks and peerings